-At the outset, there were leaders facing remote work management responsibilities who had never worked from home themselves.
-Who had never had colleagues that worked from home.
+At the outset, there were leaders facing remote work management responsibilities who had never worked remotely themselves.
+Who had never had colleagues that worked remotely.

-Now, as many of us make a return to the office we’re facing scary, hybrid workplace unknowns.
+Now, as many of us make a full or partial return to the office, we’re facing hybrid workplace unknowns.

-While the natural tendency is to revert to what feels familiar and known, that’s not going to serve any of us well.
+While the natural tendency is to revert to what feels familiar, that’s not going to serve any of us well.

 We’re walking into a collage of different working styles and workspace situations.